livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 - Transport services provide best effort delivery only, as explicitly stated in `01-protocol/08-network-transport-requirements.md`.
 Drops, delay, duplication, and disconnects must be surfaced as events without implying reliability, ordering, or deduplication guarantees.
 - Peer references supplied by transport are advisory only per `01-protocol/08-network-transport-requirements.md`.
 Identity assertions must originate from cryptographic verification performed with the Key Manager.
 - Only the Network Manager, State Manager (via verified package delivery), and DoS Guard Manager (via explicit telemetry) may consume transport outputs, matching the consumer list in `01-protocol/08-network-transport-requirements.md`.
 All other components are strictly prohibited from interacting with raw transport data.
-- Delivery failure, timeout, and disconnect signals must be emitted promptly to both the Event Manager and State Manager so that higher layers can apply their own recovery or sync logic.
+- Delivery failure, timeout, and disconnect signals must be emitted promptly to both the Event Manager and State Manager so that higher layers can apply their own recovery or sync logic, consistent with `01-protocol/08-network-transport-requirements.md`.

 ## 8. Trust boundaries